 LUMSA facilities in Rome are based in the elegant Prati district.
 Centrally located in Via della Traspontina, Via di Porta Castello, Piazza delle Vaschette and Via Pompeo Magno, all close to each other, the university centres are conveniently connected by public transport and well equipped to offer students all the necessary services and amenities: masters, specialization schools, doctoral degree programs, advanced training, Rome campuses, libraries, Guidance and Tutoring Offices, Internship and Work Placement Office, International Relations Office, Erasmus+, Student Offices, Bursary.

 Department of Law - Palermo The Department of Law in Palermo is founded on the traditions of the Faculty of Law, and also offers new opportunities for educational and professional training.
 The department engages in both aspects of university activity - teaching and scientific research.
-The departmental director is Professor Giampaolo Frezza, Professor of Civil and Private Law.
+The departmental director is Gabriele Carapezza Figlia, Professor of Comparative law.

 Department of Human Studies - Communication, Education, and Psychology - Rome The Department of Human Studies- Communication, Education and Psychology is a pioneering centre for study and scientific research, a lively intellectual environment where experienced, nationally renowned teaching staff prepare students for the world of work.
-The departmental director is Professor Gennaro Iasevoli, professor of marketing.
+The departmental director is Patrizia Bertini Malgarini, Professor of Italian linguistic.